-- 1. As soon as possible after the results of an oral examination have been announced, an opportunity can be arranged for the examiner to discuss the results with the student, either at the student's request or at the instigation of the examiner.
-At this meeting, the reasons behind the marks awarded can be explained. - 2.
+- As soon as possible after the results of an oral examination have been announced, an opportunity can be arranged for the examiner to discuss the results with the student, either at the student's request or at the instigation of the examiner.
+At this meeting, the reasons behind the marks awarded can be explained.
+During the discussion of the assessed work, it is not permitted to copy the underlying questions in any way, unless the examiner has decided otherwise. - 2.
 For a period of 20 working days after the results have been announced, students who have taken a written (component) examination or handed in the works of a practical may submit a request to discuss the results with the relevant examiner.
-The discussion will take place within a proper time span and at a place and time determined by the examiner. - 3.
-In cases where a collective discussion is organised by or on the instructions of the examiner, a student may only submit a request, as described in paragraph 1, if he was present at the collective discussion and if he provides a good reason for the request or if, due to circumstances beyond his control, he was unable to attend the collective discussion.
+The discussion will

-- 4. The provisions of paragraph 3 are similarly applicable if either the Board of Examiners or the examiner first gives the student the opportunity to compare his answers with model answers. - 5.
+- take place within a proper time span and at a place and time determined by the examiner. - 3.
+In cases where a collective discussion is organised by or on the instructions of the examiner, a student may only submit a request, as described in paragraph 1, if he was present at the collective discussion and if he provides a good reason for the request or if, due to circumstances beyond his control, he was unable to attend the collective discussion. - 4.
+The provisions of paragraph 3 are similarly applicable if either the Board of Examiners or the examiner first gives the student the opportunity to compare his answers with model answers. - 5.
 The Board of Examiners may permit deviations from the provisions of paragraphs 2 and 3 of this article.